Wynn

 Le Reve: Franco Dragone created that Celine Dion Banshee wail production and now brings his Cirque-honed skills to Wynn for Le Reve.
 Aquatic, just like "O", Le Reve is a collection of dream sequences, they say, starring a guy named Wayne (whom we assume is from Canada like all Waynes) who is led through his dreams by Morpheus.
 Expect more of the French-Canadian circus razzle-dazzle.
 Some dream sequences are startling, some are boring. the theater in the round means there are no bad seats, and half the pleasure is just watching the intrcacies of the production.

 Nightclubs: we wish we'd thought of the idea of fancy lighting, low-seating and loud music systems so we could charge $300 for an $18 bottle of hooch, too.
-Blush and Tryst are the two overpriced nightclubs with artificially-created exclusivity to justify the absurd prices.
-Seriously, these places are nothing more than your local travern with better lighting and art.
+Blush and Tryst are two overpriced nightclubs with artificially-created exclusivity to justify the absurd prices.
+Seriously, these places are nothing more than your local travern with better lighting, sound and art.

-Shopping: Loads of fancy-dandy shops including Maserati (boring cars) and Ferrari (overpriced cars) dealerships.
+Wynn Esplanade: Loads of fancy-dandy shops including Maserati (underpowered Ferraris) and Ferrari dealerships.
+Half of the shops seem to be selling stuff that saya Wynn all over it so you can go home and show everyone how much you spent.
 We can't imagine anyone buying any of these expensive clothes, jewelry and tchotchkes without first going online and seeing what a reasonable price would be.
 But, it's probably fun to wander around with your jaw open.

 Number of TVs: Three big screens are comprised of four smaller screens each.
 There are also about 20 smaller TVs.
 Overall, the place feels like it could use a few more.